Surgical Case Library

 Rare Syndromes & Systemic

-Spontaneous Sternal Fracture
+Spontaneous Sternal Fracture.

 Spontaneous sternal fractures in the context of multiple myeloma are uncommon clinical presentations.